mattbellis/hmis/docs/usage.rst

 Here we walk you through the steps to start analyzing hmis data in a python/Jupyter environment.

+Note that in the ``scripts_and_examples`` subdirectory, there are some Jupyter notebooks that walk you through some simple selection and visualization examples.

 Create primary dictionary file
 ------------------------------